Do You Feel Disconnected From the Present, Fearful About the Future and Controlled by the Past?

 You Can Live on Your Terms

-I invite you to call me at 303.910.0800 for a free, 15-minute phone consultation.
-We can discuss trauma therapy and my practice in Englewood, CO.
+We invite you to call us for a free 15-minute phone consultation.
+We can discuss trauma therapy and our practice in Englewood, CO.